psfoley/openfl/docs/tutorial.docker.rst

   $ tfl-agg-docker python3 run_aggregator_from_flplan.py -p mnist_a.yaml
   Loaded logging configuration: logging.yaml

-In case anytime you need to examine the docker container with a shell, just type
+If instead of starting the aggregator you wish to examine the docker container with a shell, just type

 .. code-block:: console